-- 30.3.
-The Secretary will provide the student with: - 30.3.1.
-The membership of the SSP.
-The student will be informed of their right to object to a panel member on the basis of possible bias or conflict of interest.
-Any objection and the reasons(s) for it must be made to the Secretary in writing by no later than seven calendar days of the date of the Secretary's communication. - 30.3.2.
-The procedural and logistical arrangements of the SSP. - 30.3.3.
-The identity of the other attendees at the SSP meeting.
-This may include the members of SSD and faculty who managed Stage 1 of the procedure, any other member of the University or any external expert that the Chair considers to have relevant information. - 30.3.4.
+- 33.3.4.
 The student's right to be accompanied to the meeting by a person to provide support during the meeting.
 The accompanying person's role is to provide support and they may not participate directly in the proceeding or address the SSP.
-The accompanying person must be a student, faculty or staff member at the University. - 31.
+The accompanying person must normally be a student, faculty or staff member at the University. - 34.
 The student will be requested to acknowledge receipt of the letter and their intention to attend the meeting within seven calendar days of the Secretary's communication.
 The student, should they wish to be accompanied, will be required to provide the name of the person at least seven calendar days in advance of the meeting.
-If the student does not respond, the case may be considered in their absence. - 32.
-The Secretary will provide the SSP with: - 32.1.
-An invitation to be a SSP member, in writing, giving a minimum notice period of seven calendar days. - 32.2.
-The procedural and logistical arrangements of the SSP meeting. - 32.3.
-A hard copy of the documents received by the AR. - 32.4.
-The identity of the attendees at the SSP meeting.

-- 33. If the student is unable to attend the SSP meeting for good reason, the meeting can be rearranged.
+If the student does not respond, the case may be considered in their absence. - 35.
+The Secretary will provide the SSP with: - 35.1.
+An invitation to be a SSP member, in writing, giving a minimum notice period of seven calendar days. - 35.2.
+The procedural and logistical arrangements of the SSP meeting. - 35.3.
+A hard copy of the documents received by the AR. - 35.4.
+The identity of the attendees at the SSP meeting. - 36.
+If the student is unable to attend the SSP meeting for good reason, the meeting can be rearranged.
 The rescheduling of the SSP meeting requires approval from the Chair of the SSP.
-The request will need to be made in writing outlining the reason for requesting the rearrangement of the SSP meeting along with supporting evidence if available. - 34.
+The request will need to be made in writing outlining the reason for requesting the rearrangement of the SSP meeting along with supporting evidence if available. - 37.
 It is preferable that all parties attend the meeting in person.
 At the discretion of the Chair, the parties can attend via video link.
-The Chair may accept written statements in evidence from parties, where it is impracticable for the parties to attend. - 35.
-The SSP may deal with the case in the absence of the student if the student fails to appear without reasonable excuse or notifies the Secretary that they do not wish to appear. - 36.
-The order of proceedings: - 36.1.
-Introduction of those present. - 36.2.
-The member of SSD and/or the faculty member or Academic Adviser involved in Stage 1 or the member of SMT making the referal to Stage 2 shall make their case to the SSP. - 36.3.
-The student shall have the opportunity to state their case. - 36.4.
-The SSP shall have the opportunity to question the parties. - 36.5.
-The Chair shall have the discretion to amend the order of the proceedings. - 37.
-The SSP may impose time limits on oral addresses and submissions. - 38.
-Due to the sensitive nature of the meeting, observers will not normally be permitted, and witnesses will remain outside when not providing testimony. - 39.
-All parties shall withdraw while the SSP reaches its decision in private. - 40.
-The SSP may adjourn proceedings for a period not exceeding 20 working days in the first instance, and its findings or decision deferred accordingly. - 41.
+The Chair may accept written statements in evidence from parties, where it is impracticable for the parties to attend. - 38.
+The SSP may deal with the case in the absence of the student if the student fails to appear without reasonable excuse or notifies the Secretary that they do not wish to appear. - 39.
+The order of proceedings: - 39.1.
+Introduction of those present. - 39.2.
+The member of SSD and/or the faculty member or Academic Adviser involved in Stage 1 or the member of SMT making the referal to Stage 2 shall make their case to the SSP. - 39.3.
+The student shall have the opportunity to state their case.

+- 39.4.
+The SSP shall have the opportunity to question the parties. - 39.5.
+The Chair shall have the discretion to amend the order of the proceedings. - 40.
+The SSP may impose time limits on oral addresses and submissions. - 41.
+Due to the sensitive nature of the meeting, observers will not normally be permitted, and witnesses will remain outside when not providing testimony. - 42.
+All parties shall withdraw while the SSP reaches its decision in private. - 43.
+The SSP may adjourn proceedings for a period not exceeding 20 working days in the first instance, and its findings or decision deferred accordingly. - 44.
 The Secretary of the SSP will securely store a record of the meeting and the decision of the SSP, in accordance with the requirements of the General Data Protection Regulation.